 –Nathaniel Parks, The Ryerson Library, Art Institute of Chicago.

-Founded by Rick Valicenti in 1988, Thirst worked to better define the essence of what was emerging as a forward-leaning design practice called R. Valicenti Design (1981).
-As Thirst, Valicenti, along with over 100 collaborators, served highly visible clientele in the design, architecture, performing arts and education communities.
-During its practice from 1988-2009, Thirst received virtually every international design award recognition, and Valicenti accepted the AIGA Medal (2006) and the Smithsonian Cooper Hewitt National Design Award (2011).
+Founded by Rick Valicenti in 1988, Thirst first emerged as a forward-leaning design practice called R. Valicenti Design (1981).
+Valicenti, along with over 100 collaborators, served highly visible clientele in the design, architecture, performing arts and education communities.
+During its practice from 1988-2009, Thirst received virtually every international design award recognition.

-All work by Rick Valicenti unless oherwise noted.
+All work by Rick Valicenti unless otherwise noted.

 Asset A